Hartford P.E. teacher wins victory in

 “In this case, we think that the Union’s arguments that [the HFT vice president’s] conduct was something other than intentional discrimination based on an unlawful consideration present no debatable issue and are wholly frivolous in light of the undisputed facts in this case.”

-The Board further found that union officials’ discrimination against John “necessarily coerces employees in the exercise of a protected right”—the right to join or not join the union.
-The Board ordered the HFT to stop refusing services to John, to post the decision and ruling for 60 days in a place where employees often assemble, and to pay all of his attorney’s fees with interest.
+They further found that union officials’ discrimination against John “necessarily coerces employees in the exercise of a protected right”—the right to join or not join the union.
+The ruling also ordered the HFT to stop refusing services to John, to post the decision and ruling for 60 days in a place where employees often assemble, and to pay all of his attorney’s fees with interest.

 Teacher’s Victory Expands Rights of Connecticut Public Employees